Vaccination of the Beef Herd

 4. The timing of the vaccine was incorrect.
 With many vaccines it is important to match the animal’s immune response to the time period of highest risk for disease.
 Vaccines do not provide immediate protection to the animal.
 They typically require several weeks to develop peak levels of antibodies after a vaccine is given.
 This may be shortened if an animal has previously been vaccinated as their immune system will have a secondary or anamnestic response which is faster than the initial immune response.

 Most cases of respiratory disease in weaned beef calves happen during the high-risk period after weaning and transportation to the feedlot with disease often seen shortly after arrival to the feedlot.
-Calves that are vaccinated prior to this risk period and have had adequate time for immunity to develop will usually have better immunity during the high-risk period than calves that are vaccinated when they arrive in the feedlot.
+Calves that are vaccinated prior to this risk period and have had adequate time for immunity to develop will usually have better immunity during the high-risk period than calves that are first vaccinated when they arrive in the feedlot.

 In many cases, the timing of the vaccine is driven by an attempt to have the highest level of antibodies produced during the period of highest risk.
-Scours vaccines are given to cows in late pregnancy in order to have the highest levels of antibodies in the colostrum available to the newborn calf.
+Scours vaccines are given to cows in late pregnancy to have the highest levels of antibodies in the colostrum available to the newborn calf.
 Viral vaccines containing bovine viral diarrhea (BVD) virus should be given to the cow prior to breeding in order to have the highest levels of antibodies circulating in the cow’s system to protect the fetus in early gestation.

-5. The vaccine was not stored properly.
+5The vaccine was not stored properly.
 Most vaccines require storage at cool temperatures.
-Freezing or high temperatures may inactivate many vaccines.
+Freezing or high temperatures will inactivate many vaccines.
 Mix only enough vaccine for an hour or less and discard leftover modified live vaccines.
 An insulated cooler helps maintain the right temperature.
 Make sure the refrigerator you store vaccines in is working correctly and keeping the vaccine at the correct storage temperature.

 6. Maternal antibody interference can potentially limit a vaccine’s effectiveness in a very young calf.
 Calves that receive adequate colostrum have antibodies from their mother in their bloodstream.
 Many studies have shown that young calves with good levels of maternal immunity may not increase their antibody levels much after vaccination with injectable vaccines.
 The route of administration may also make a difference as maternal antibodies may not cause as much interference with intranasal vaccines as with injectable vaccines.
 However, it would appear that regardless of the route of administration, vaccinating young calves still stimulates cell mediated immunity and there may be additional responses in later vaccinations because of memory cell responses.
-It has become clear that maternal antibody interference with vaccination of the young calf is not absolute and depends on a number of factors.
+Maternal antibody interference with vaccination of the young calf is not absolute and depends on a number of factors.

 7. Stressors such as poor nutrition, castration, dehorning, weaning and transportation can diminish the immune system response through the effect of stress hormones such as corticosteroids.
 Newborn calves have high levels of corticosteroids from the birthing process for the first week of life which may limit their immune response during this period.
 If possible, vaccinations should not be given during periods of high stress.